hurycz/laravel-image-resize/README.md

-# Image Resize Helper for Laravel 5.x
+# Image Resize Helper for Laravel 6.x

+## Forked

+This project is forked from MaximumAdvertising/laravel-image-resize, for adding laravel 6.x support.

 Dynamically resize an image and returns the URL using Intervention and Storage